-Our primary focus is on our research and development activities and the clinical testing and commercialization of our product candidates and we anticipate that we will remain principally engaged in these activities for an indeterminate, but substantial, period of time.
-Research and development was our most significant operating expense for the year ended December 31, 2018.
-Research and development activities, including the conduct of clinical studies, by their nature, preclude definitive statements as to the time required and costs involved in reaching certain objectives.
-Actual research and development costs, therefore, could significantly exceed budgeted amounts and estimated time frames may require significant extension.
-Cost overruns, unanticipated regulatory delays or demands, unexpected adverse side effects or insufficient therapeutic efficacy will prevent or substantially slow our research and development effort and our business could ultimately suffer.
+Our primary focus is on our R&D activities and the clinical testing and commercialization of our product candidates and we anticipate that we will remain principally engaged in these activities for an indeterminate, but substantial, period of time.
+R&D was our most significant operating expense for the year ended December 31, 2019.
+R&D activities, including the conduct of clinical studies, by their nature, preclude definitive statements as to the time required and costs involved in reaching certain objectives.
+Actual R&D costs, therefore, could significantly exceed budgeted amounts and estimated time frames may require significant extension.
+Cost overruns, unanticipated regulatory delays or demands, unexpected adverse side effects or insufficient therapeutic efficacy will prevent or substantially slow our R&D effort and our business could ultimately suffer.